JoakimOL/raytrace/readme.md

 # Ray tracer

-experimentation and learning in C. \
+Experimentation and learning in C. \
 If i complete the reference implementation, an attempt at a CUDA implementation will also be done.

 # how to setup and run